capitalch/trace-new/docs/docs/cloud-setup/env1-setup.md

 ---
 layout: default
 title: Environment1 setup
-parent: Cloud server
+parent: Cloud setup
 nav_order: 1
 ---

-Environment1 setup
+# Environment1 setup
-{: .fs-7 .fw800}

-What we are going to do
+### What we are going to do
-{: .fs-6 }

 - Create an Ubuntu environment from latest docker image from docker hub
 - Deploy and setup Gunicorn, uvicorn and fastapi and set them as self-start Linux service